-Skin Foundation Stick, $46, available at
+Skin Foundation Stick,

 This is the perfect tool for those who have resisted the contouring trend until now.
 The single chubby wields cream contour and highlighter, is easily blended with fingers, and is an affordable way to see if contouring is right for you.

 Facestudio Master Contour V-Shape Duo Stick, $10, available at

 This contouring and highlighting duo has a handy face chart that details exactly where to dust each powder.
 Plus, the contouring shade is sheer and buildable, meaning it's nearly impossible to go overboard.

 Infallible Pro-Contour Palette, $12.99, available at

 easiest — take on contouring can be found in the two shades offered side-by-side in this chic, minimalist palette.
 On the left, you get a rich, creamy contour that blends beautifully into most complexions thanks to its neutral tone; on the right, a lush, shimmery, almost caramel-colored highlighter that brightens up all the high points of the face and adds definition without looking unnatural or obvious.